muaompc/muaompc/doc/tutor.advanced.rst

 **************************

 In this section we consider a more elaborated example.
-However, the procedure to follow is the same: describe the problem, generate C-code from it, and finally use the generated code.
+However, the procedure to follow is just as discussed in :ref:`tutor.basic`: describe the problem, generate C-code from it, and finally use the generated code.

 We now consider a problem that presents many of the features